-The Online policy is referenced within other school policies (e.g. Safeguarding and Child Protection policy, Combat Bullying policy, Computing policy).
+The Online policy is referenced within other school policies (e.g. Safeguarding and Child Protection policy).

 - The online safety policy will be reviewed annually or when any significant changes occur with regard to the technologies in use within the school - There is widespread ownership of the policy and it has been approved by Governors.
 All amendments to the school Online Safety policy will be disseminated to all members of staff and pupils.